-- 7.3 Where a teacher has been dismissed, or would have been dismissed had he or she not resigned, separate consideration will be given as to whether a referral to the National College for Teaching and Leadership should be made in circumstances where a prohibition order may be appropriate.
-The reason such an order would be considered are: "unacceptable professional conduct", "conduct that may bring the profession into disrepute" or a "conviction, at any time, for a relevant offence".
-See the NCTL website or DFE Guidance Teacher Misconduct: the prohibition of teachers (October 2015) for more information. - 7.4 It is important that every effort is made to reach a conclusion in all cases of allegations bearing on the safety or welfare of children, including any in which the person concerned refuses to cooperate with the process.
+- 7.3 Where a teacher has been dismissed, or would have been dismissed had he or she not resigned, separate consideration will be given as to whether a referral to the Teaching Regulation Agency should be made in circumstances where a prohibition order may be appropriate.
+The reason such an order would be considered are: 'unacceptable professional conduct', 'conduct that may bring the profession into disrepute' or a 'conviction, at any time, for a relevant offence'.
+See the Teaching Regulation Agency website or DFE Guidance Teacher Misconduct: the prohibition of teachers (April 2018) for more information. - 7.4 It is important that every effort is made to reach a conclusion in all cases of allegations bearing on the safety or welfare of children, including any in which the person concerned refuses to cooperate with the process.
 Wherever possible the accused should be given a full opportunity to answer the allegation and make representations about it.
 But the process of recording the allegation and any supporting evidence, and reaching a judgement about whether it can be substantiated on the basis of all the information available, should continue even if that cannot be done or the accused does not cooperate.
 It may be difficult to reach a conclusion in those circumstances, and it may not be possible to apply any disciplinary sanctions if a person's period of notice expires before the process is complete, but it is important to reach and record a conclusion wherever possible.